Operator Overloading Considered Harmful

 Precedence

 Do you remember all the precedence rules of high school algebra?
 Do you remember all the precedence rules of your language of choice?
 (Personally, I answer yes to the first and no to the second.)
-You need to know sets of rules both inside and out to have any hope of getting operator overloading correct.
+You need to know both sets of rules inside and out to have any hope of getting operator overloading correct.
 You can’t just bang out a + method and expect it to work.

 That’s not all either.
 To properly overload an operator you need to understand transitivity, commutativity, and distributivity; when they do and don’t apply; how they relate to the various operators; and how they match method invocations.